cmeeren/FSharp.JsonApi/README.md

 Quick start
 -----------

 I highly recommend you check out the [sample API](https://github.com/cmeeren/FSharp.JsonApi/tree/master/src/FSharp.JsonApi.SampleApp) in this repo, which is a simple but complete and almost-production-ready example API implementation.
-Open the main solution in VS, start at the topmost file, and read through the project in compilaton order.
+Open the main solution in VS, start at the topmost file, and read through the project in compilation order.
 There are lots of comments along the way to explain what’s going on.

+As a very short introduction, I hope the steps below are useful, but bear in mind that it only skims the surface.

 ### 1. Define resources